 Discuss Plans With Co-Signer

 Before you dig into the process, let your co-signer know what you're planning to do.
 If anything, the co-signer will probably be relieved to be released from the obligation, given that the co-signer has full legal liability to pay the mortgage if you don't.
 Regardless, it doesn't hurt to discuss your plans and let the co-signer know what you're planning to do.
 Later in the process, the co-signer will need to sign a quitclaim deed to release any claim to ownership in the home.
+If you're removing an ex-spouse from a mortgage, you may wish to notify the person's attorney.

 Boost Your Credit Scores